iseakash/end-to-end-ml-project/README.md

 ### Task:

-1. Setup github repository
+1. Setup github repository.
     - new environment
     - setup.py
     - requirements.txt
-2. Src folder and build the package
+2. Src folder and build the package.
 3. Component folder and code the data ingestion, data tranformation and model training.
+4. Pipeline folder and code the predict_pipeline and train_pipeline.
+5. AWS Elastic Bean App Deployment
     __________________________________________________________________________________________

 Step 1: